Understand Karma Through A Board Game Snakes And Ladders

 source- Chegg

 But do you ever wonder who the mastermind behind this epic game was?
-Ever given a thought to why snakes and ladder existed in the game world?
+Ever given a thought to why snakes and ladders existed in the game world?
 Well, here is the entire history of Snakes and Ladders.

 Origin of Snakes and Ladders